Coderdotnew/intro_web_apps_dgm/02_class/02_variables/README.md

 puts first_name + " " + last_name
 # Barack Obama
 ```
-- There are 2 variables *assigned* here: `first_name` and `last_name`
+- There are two variables *assigned* here: `first_name` and `last_name`
 - I know this because a variable is defined using `=` sign.
-- Similar to a method, a variable can only begin with a lower case letter or an underscore (I still separate words using underscores in variables, just like method names)
+- Similar to a method, a variable can only begin with a lower case letter or an underscore (I still separate words using underscores in variables, just like method names).
-- Each of the variables were assigned to a string and Ruby stored this data
+- Each of the variables were assigned to a string and Ruby stored this data.
 - This data was then printed to the screen when we prompted Ruby to print it using `puts` but rather than typing out the string again, we rather used the variable names (and a little **concatenation**... notice the space in the middle)!

 # scope
 An important concept for methods and variables is called *scope*.
 ![2](http://i.imgur.com/mwHyfGj.jpg?1)
 - Think of a para*scope* that a submarine uses.
 When underwater, someone looks through a parascope and can only see a limited field of vision due to the scope size.
 - This is similar to *scope* in programming.
 Ruby can only see some of the code, depending on where it is written.

-- Let's look at an example with a variable and a method
+Let's look at an example with a variable and a method:
 ```ruby
 name = "Deadpool"
 def say_hello